apache/pekko-management/docs/src/main/paradox/bootstrap/recipes.md

 You can run multiple different Pekko Bootstrap-based applications in the same namespace, alongside any other containers that belong to the same logical application.
-The resources in `kubernetes/pekko-cluster.yml` are configured to run in the `akka-bootstrap-demo-ns` namespace.
+The resources in `kubernetes/pekko-cluster.yml` are configured to run in the `pekko-bootstrap-demo-ns` namespace.
 Change that to the namespace you want to deploy to.
 If you do not have a namespace to run your application in yet, create it: